 User Capabilities: post comments, read posts

 Moving up in terms of WordPress user permissions we have the contributor role.
 This role is often used by sites that count on multiple writers.

-It allows the users to upload and edit their own content, but only when it’s a draft.
-They can’t edit published posts or other user’s posts.
-After their post is done they can’t publish it immediately, they have to submit for review.
+It allows the WordPress contributor to upload and edit their content, but only when it’s a draft.
+They can’t edit published posts or other users’ posts.
+After their post is done they can’t publish it immediately, they have to submit it for review.

 They also don’t have access to the media library and can’t upload media even from the content editor.